redBorder/cookbook-freeradius/README.md

 # cookbook-rb-freeradius

-Cookbook to install and configure redborder freeradius
+Cookbook to install and configure freeradius-rb
 ### Platforms

 - Centos 7